Amiga Original Chip Set: Audio

-The Amiga contains an analog low-pass filter (reconstruction filter) which is external to Paula.
-The filter is a 12 dB/oct Butterworth low-pass filter at approximately 3.3 kHz.
-The filter can only be applied globally to all four channels.
-In models after the Amiga 1000 (excluding the very first revision of the Amiga 500), the brightness of the power LED is used to indicate the status of the filter.
-The filter is active when the LED is at normal brightness, and deactivated when dimmed (on early Amiga 500 models the LED went completely off).
-Models released before Amiga 1200 also have a static "tone knob" type low-pass filter that is enabled regardless of the optional "LED filter".
-This filter is a 6 dB/oct low-pass filter with cutoff frequency at 4.5 or 5 kHz.
+Amiga models contain an analogue low-pass filter (reconstruction filter) that is external to Paula.
+This is a 12 dB/oct Butterworth low-pass filter with a cutoff at approximately 3.3 kHz, and applies globally to all four channels.

+In models after the Amiga 1000, excluding the very first revision of the Amiga 500, the brightness of the power LED is used to indicate the status of the built-in analogue filter: when active, the power LED operates at normal brightness; when the filter is deactivated, the power LED is dimmed, or switched entirely off on early Amiga 500 models.

+Amiga models released before the Amiga 1200 also have a static *tone knob* type low-pass filter that is enabled regardless of the optional analogue filter indicated by the power LED.
+This is a 6 dB/oct low-pass filter with a cutoff frequency at 4.5 or 5 kHz.

 A software technique was later developed which can play back 14-bit audio by combining two channels set at different volumes.
 This results in two 14-bit channels instead of four 8-bit channels.
 This is achieved by playing the high byte of a 16-bit sample at maximum volume, and the low byte at minimum volume (both ranges overlap, so the low byte needs to be shifted right two bits).
 The bit shift operation requires a small amount of CPU or blitter overhead, whereas conventional 8-bit playback is almost entirely DMA driven.
 This technique was incorporated into the retargetable audio subsystem AHI, allowing compatible applications to use this mode transparently.